how-to-become-a-data-scientist-from-scratch

 πŸ’» From Software Engineer

-With coding skills already in hand, focus on Python for data analysis, SQL for data extraction, and frameworks like TensorFlow/PyTorch to move into applied machine learning.
+With strong coding skills, focus on Python for data analysis, SQL for data access, and ML frameworks like Scikit-learn, TensorFlow, or PyTorch.

 πŸ“ˆ From Business Analyst